DeskCycle Under Desk Exerciser Review

 Perhaps the most obvious and most useful feature of the DeskCycle is its size.
 The compact nature of the design means that it can be used just about anywhere, even under a desk.
 It also takes up comparatively little space and is lightweight enough o move or stow away when not in use.
 The display stand is another useful feature should you choose to use the DeskCycle at your desk.
 The included stand and cord make it easy to position the computer on the top of your desk so you can monitor your workout.

 The DeskCycle took top honors in this metric for its easy assembly, low weight, and small size.
 It comes in a small box that is relatively lightweight and easy to pick up and carry.
-Upon opening the box, we found that it comes in several pieces with all of the necessary hardware, tools, and a user manual.
+Upon opening the box, we found that it comes in several pieces along with all of the necessary hardware, tools, and a user manual.
 The manual features diagrams, as well as detailed written instructions for each step in the assembly process.
 The entire setup took our testers approximately ten minutes from start to finish.
 You attach the two legs, larger in the front and smaller in the back, and leave them a little loose to level it before tightening them all down.
 Attach the pedals on the correct side of the machine and make sure they are tight.
 Put the included batteries in the display, slide it into place, and plug it into the machine.
-That's it in a nutshell.
+That's assembly in a nutshell.

 Once the DeskCycle is assembled, it is quite easy to move around thanks to its lightweight; just over 20 lbs.
-It is also quite small with measured dimensions of 24.75" long x 20" wide x 12.5" tall (with display attached), so it doesn't take up much space under your desk, in a closet, or the trunk of your vehicle.
+It is also quite small with measured dimensions of 24.75" long x 20" wide x 12.5" tall (with the display attached), so it doesn't take up much space under your desk, in a closet, or in the trunk of your vehicle.
 It is only a fraction of the size and weight of the full-size competition and easily the most portable and storable model we tested.

 Should you choose to use the DeskCycle at your desk, it comes with a display stand and an extension cord to move the display up onto your desktop where you can see it.
-Some additional setup may also be necessary to get everything dialed in to your liking.
+Some additional setup may also be necessary to get everything dialed to your liking.
 Raising or lowering your desk or chair height may be necessary, and possibly the installation of the "tether" to keep your chair from rolling away or the machine from being pushed away on a slippery floor.
 We did not find the tether to be necessary during testing, even when using a wheeled desk chair.